Post-secondary Pathways

 Community

-• Special Education staff, parents, and community support agencies work collaboratively to plan and prepare students for life in the community upon exiting secondary school.
+• Special Education staff, parents/guardians, and community support agencies work collaboratively to plan and prepare students for life in the community upon exiting secondary school.

-• Options include, but are not limited to volunteer work, paid employment and participation in recreational programs.
+• Community pathways options include, but are not limited to volunteer work, paid employment, and participation in recreational programs.

-• Some students may be able to access specialized programs offered at Ontario Community Colleges (i.e. CICE – Community Integration through Co-operative Education).
+• Some students may be able to access specialized programs offered at Ontario Community Colleges, such as Community Integration through Co-operative Education (CICE).

-• Student may remain in secondary school until June of the year that the student turns 21 years of age.
+• Students may remain in secondary school until June of the year that they turn 21 years of age.

-• Students with Special Education needs who are primarily accessing non-credit courses leading to a Certificate of Accomplishment need to display significant progress in completing individual, personal, and educational goals.
+• Students with Special Education needs who are primarily accessing non-credit courses leading to a Certificate of Accomplishment.

 For additional information